 Curriculum

 Below you will find information about the curriculum taught at St Patrick’s.
-After reading this, if you still have any questions, please contact the school.
+After reading this, if you still have any questions, please contact the school office on 01623 478090.

 Nursery